publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch12/schII/m__us_usc_t16_s824q.md

     (j) __TVA area__

-        (1) Subject to paragraphs (2) and (3), for purposes of subsection (b)(1)(B) of this section, a load-serving entity that is located within the service area of the Tennessee Valley Authority and that has a firm wholesale power supply contract with the Tennessee Valley Authority shall be considered to hold firm transmission rights for the transmission of the power provided.
+        (1) Subject to paragraphs (2) and (3), for purposes of subsection (b)(1)(B), a load-serving entity that is located within the service area of the Tennessee Valley Authority and that has a firm wholesale power supply contract with the Tennessee Valley Authority shall be considered to hold firm transmission rights for the transmission of the power provided.

         (2) Nothing in this subsection affects the requirements of [section 824k(j) of this title][/us/usc/t16/s824k/j].